sanath2003git/smart-college-navigation/README.md

-# 🧭 CampusNav - Smart College Navigation System
+# 🧭 SmartNav – Smart College Navigation System

-A web-based Smart College Navigation System that helps students, staff, and visitors navigate both outdoor and indoor areas of a college campus using GIS, interactive maps, and shortest-path navigation.
+SmartNav is a web-based indoor and outdoor navigation system designed for college campuses.
+It enables students, faculty, staff, and visitors to navigate seamlessly across the campus using GIS-based maps, interactive floor plans, and shortest-path routing.

-> **MCA Semester 3 Mini Project (Prototype)**
+> 🎓 MCA Semester 3 Mini Project – TKM College of Engineering

 ---

 # 📖 Overview

-Large educational institutions often consist of multiple buildings and multiple floors, making it difficult for students, visitors, and staff to locate classrooms, laboratories, offices, and other facilities.
+Finding classrooms, laboratories, offices, and other facilities inside large educational campuses can be challenging, especially for newcomers.

-CampusNav provides an interactive campus map with intelligent navigation that guides users from their current location to the selected destination using the shortest available route.
+SmartNav combines outdoor campus navigation with indoor building navigation to provide a seamless navigation experience.
+Using interactive maps and graph-based pathfinding, users can search for a destination and receive the shortest route from their current location.

-The system combines outdoor campus navigation with indoor building navigation to provide a seamless navigation experience.
+The project currently focuses on the Mechanical Block and Chemical Block of TKM College of Engineering and is designed to be easily extended to additional campus buildings.

 ---